-Your benefit accruals become protected by law when they are vested.
+they are vested.
 There is no change to the vesting requirement.
-You become vested when you complete 5 years of service without a permanent break in service (3 years for the Individual Account).
+You become vested when you complete 5 years of service without a permanent break in service.
 The service you've already earned counts for both the legacy benefit you earn through December 31, 2022 and any variable pension benefits you earn on and after January 1, 2023.
 This means that if you're already vested in your legacy benefit, you are already vested in any variable pension benefits you earn going forward.
-If you are not yet vested in your legacy benefit or your Individual Account benefit at the end of 2022, the years of service you earn after 2022 will count toward vesting in these benefits.
+If you are not yet vested in your legacy benefit at the end of 2022, the years of service you earn after 2022 will count toward vesting in these benefits.